The path to victory in 2018 is with Rebecca Otto. Here are 10 reasons why.

 her whole career - the fight for a government of the people, by the people, for the people - a fight for the common good, instead of the good of the few - even if it means corporate and political attacks.
 It's one reason she wins historic victories.

-Reason 6: Rebecca walks the talk: she is a science teacher, a small business woman, an environmentalist, a builder, a community organizer, a mom, a small farmer, a justice advocate, a former union member, and an elected leader.
+She is a science teacher, a small business woman, an environmentalist, a builder, a community organizer, a mom, a small farmer, a justice advocate, a former union member, and an elected leader.

 A highly experienced statewide executive who does what's right, not what's politically expedient.